Summary

 }

-For the input datatype, you'll have to give the name of the repository and the unique identifier of the Kafka forwarder, the Kafka producer configuration for forwarding events, and whatever else you want to update.
-The table below lists them:
+For the input, you'll have to give the name of the repository and the unique identifier of the Kafka forwarder, the Kafka producer configuration for forwarding events, and whatever else you want to update.
+Click on the Show Query link above the Syntax section for an example of how to find the identifier.

 ParameterTypeRequiredDefaultStabilityDescription